larvuz2/physics-character-controller/README.md

 ## Deployment

-This project is set up for easy deployment to Netlify.
-Simply connect your GitHub repository to Netlify, and it will automatically build and deploy the site.
+This project is set up for easy deployment to Netlify:

+1. Fork or clone this repository
+2. Connect your GitHub repository to Netlify
+3. Use the following build settings:
+   - Build command: `npm install && npm run build`
+   - Publish directory: `dist`
+4. Deploy the site

+The project includes a `netlify.toml` file that configures the build process and redirects for the single-page application.

+## WebAssembly Support

+This project uses WebAssembly for the Rapier physics engine.
+The build process is configured to handle WASM files correctly using:

+- vite-plugin-wasm
+- vite-plugin-top-level-await

+These plugins are automatically installed and configured in the build process.

 ## How It Works